 Coffee & Islam

-Other bans happened and would continue throughout the 1500s, though all of them were eventually overturned.
-In some cases, the people rioted in the streets after coffee houses, which had become social hubs, were closed down!
+Other coffee bans did occur and would continue throughout the 1500s.
+Eventually, the majority of bans were eventually overturned.
+People loved their coffee so much they even rioted in the streets after coffee houses, which had become social hubs, were closed down!

-At this point, coffee was being grown in territories of Egypt, Syria, Persia, and Turkey.
+Eventually coffee was grown in multiple territories of Egypt, Syria, Persia, and Turkey.
 As we said above, coffee was a divisive issue and multiple areas went back and forth on whether it was permissible under Islam.

-Like alcohol, coffee affects cognition, so it should be forbidden on the same grounds.
-However, coffee is nowhere near as intoxicating, and many Imams and rulers were already drinking it, so surely it’s not that bad?
+Coffee lovers argued that coffee is nowhere near as intoxicating as alcohol.
+Many Imams and rulers were already drinking it, so surely it’s not that bad?
 It was also very, very profitable for the Red Sea region to trade coffee across the Islamic world.

 Even today, you’ll find conflicting answers over whether coffee is halal (permissible) or haram (forbidden).
 Just like there are fatwas in coffee’s favor, others are condemning it.
-While it is generally accepted nowadays, the debate still rages on in some areas and some interpretations of the faith may restrict its use.
+Coffee is accepted by the majority of faiths.
+However, the debate on if coffee is permissible still rages on in some areas.
+Additionally, interpretations of the faith also restrict its use.

-In both religious and non-religious circles, one thing is encouraged – drink it in moderation.
-Where it was permitted, coffee was a common drink during Ramadan as it helped Muslims fast during the day and keep active at night.
+Coffee was a common drink during Ramadan.
+This was because it helped Muslims fast during the day and keep active at night.

 Arrival In Europe